aws-samples/sample-connector-for-bedrock/docs/providers/web-miner.md

 !!! tip
     Do not ask too many rounds of questions, because this Provider will summarize your previous prompts to keywords for searching.

-    And since the results of the questions are too many, the BRClient will summarize the history, thereby losing the earliest user input.
+    In BRClient, too long information is summarized into a single history, losing the earliest user input, which results in the AI answering a far cry from what you want.

 ## Model configuration